About Sarah Scott Middle School

 More than just signs

 We’re always inspired by the outcome when a creative mind jumps into our tool and takes full advantage of the available features.
-Smodilla’s use of Templates to captivate and inform the student audience is top notch (they even have a sign that switches over to a concession stand menu during sporting events!), but beyond that, we love that he uses digital signage as a tool to promote student involvement and achievement.
+Smodilla’s use of templates to captivate and inform the student audience is top notch (they even have a sign that switches over to a concession stand menu during sporting events!).
+We love that he uses Rise Vision on their website and digital signage as a tool to communicate with parents as well as promote student involvement and achievement.
 WSSN’s news broadcast gives students something to aspire to be, whether it’s on the screen delivering the news, or part of the team that’s making it happen.
 Having the mentors who compiled the resources and brought their newscast to life is something really special, and we’re grateful to be a part of it!

 About Tony Smodilla, Media Specialist at Sarah Scott Middle School